 OneSource collects data about informational content from a range of sources, and uses its own index to conduct fast searches.
 It works in conjunction with the SFX link resolver to retrieve full-text content from the different databases available to Leeward CC students, staff, and faculty.

 What is covered by OneSearch?

-- The Leeward CC Books and Articles option searches the Hawaiʻi Voyager online library catalog for library materials in the Leeward CC collection, ebrary electronic books, the Hawaiʻi Pacific Journal Index, and content found in EBSCOhost databases, ScienceDirect, CQ Researcher, Opposing Viewpoints in Context, and Credo Reference.
+- The Books, Media & Articles for Leeward Library option searches the Hawaiʻi Voyager online library catalog for library materials in the Leeward CC collection, ebrary electronic books, and content found in EBSCOhost databases, ScienceDirect, CQ Researcher, Opposing Viewpoints in Context, and Credo Reference.
 Freely-available content from other sources is also included.

 - The All UH Books and Articles option includes all of the above, but expands the Hawaiʻi Voyager search to include materials at all UH system libraries, and also includes the Trust Territory of the Pacifc Islands Archives and the ScholarSpace and eVols digital institutional repositories of the University of Hawaiʻi.